In-depth reviews

 With a decent boot and plenty of passenger space, the MG5 is a practical family estate

-The MG5 offers more practicality and flexibility than other similarly-priced EVs.
+The MG5 offers more practicality and flexibility than other similarly-priced EVs, the majority of which are either city cars or superminis.
 Generous space upfront helps the driver and front passenger get comfortable, while the flat floor provides a bit more room in the rear.

-With its decent 250-mile maximum range (rated on the WLTP combined cycle), the MG5 Long Range is able to take on longer journeys out of town without provoking any anxiety about where you might be able to stop and top the battery up.
+Its 250-mile maximum range and decent real-world efficiency mean the MG5 is able to take on longer journeys out of town without provoking too much anxiety about where you might be able to stop and top the battery up.
 Generous standard kit adds to the appeal, with cruise control, sat-nav and a 7-inch digital driver information display making trips a little easier to manage.

 Extra luxuries such as leather upholstery and heated front seats are available with the more expensive Trophy trim, while the driver benefits from six-way electric seat adjustment, an auto dimming rear view mirror and auto wipers.